abirafdirp/TowerDefencePAA/README.rst

 ==============================
 Made with Qt 5.4

-Warning, the code is very, very ugly.
+Warning, the code is very, very ugly (made when I was still in college).

 Binary for Windows is in bin folder.